junikimm717/puremoot/README.md

 # Acknowledgements

 - Advaith Avadhanam, Lemonade Shop Dictator
-- Emily Yu, for designing the logo
+- Emily Yu and creators of permoot, for designing the Logo